no-1ne/react-native-bootcamp/_posts/2017-06-25-getting-started.md

   * don't press unnecessary button
   * don't let it shut down, it takes time to reboot
   * be gentle!

+After you run your emulator you wanna see the output on a screen, To do that...
+  * open up a new terminal by click on __Run__ in your top menu and select __Terminal__, alternatively press `Alt+F12`
+  * This will give a new terminal
+  * run `adb logcat` from your new terminal
+  * Now you should see Logs from your emulator appear on your terminal

 ### _Install React Native CLI_
 For those curious guys out there CLI stands for Command Line Interface(If you didn't know that already).
 React Native CLI is a npm package that is required and must be installed globally to create a React native App.
 To install react-native-cli run <center><strong><code>sudo npm install -g react-native-cli</code></strong></center> from anywhere, this will install react-native-cli globally and you are ready to create your first React native Project.